Bird Spirit: No particular reason. I thought itd be funny.

 Because it was fun.
 They'd do just about anything for a lark, really.

 Please note, this is different from For the Evulz.
-While a character who does commits evil acts For the Evulz does so because they like seeing other people suffering, if this character does evil things it is only because they shatter the boredom of everyday life - they're not out to hurt anyone per se, but they don't care (much) if they do.
+Whereas a character who commits evil acts For the Evulz does so because they like seeing other people suffering, if this character does evil things it is only because they shatter the boredom of everyday life the character's not out to hurt anyone per se, but they don't care (much) if they do.

-They usually believe that Victory Is Boring, and if they're a Punch Clock Hero or a Punch Clock Villain, they're in it primarily for the entertainment value.
+They usually believe Victory Is Boring, and if they're a Punch-Clock Hero or a Punch-Clock Villain, they're in it primarily for the entertainment value.
 They're incredibly dangerous to trust, and even they know it, perhaps noting how foolish the hero is to trust them.
-In action movies they can be a really awesome fighter, but they won't attack either side unless there's some entertainment value to be had, or if their life is in danger.
+In action movies, they can be a really awesome fighter, but they won't attack either side unless there's some entertainment value to be had, or if their life is in danger.

 Just how much they care about collateral damage and hurting innocent people (if at all) varies.
 One of the few ways to really make an It Amused Me character take things seriously is to put one of their playthings in danger.

 Often such a character will be the Wild Card, an Enigmatic Minion, or Chaotic Neutral.
 A common saying of The Trickster character, the Eccentric Millionaire, and the Great Gazoo.
 But be wary of the character devolving into Chaotic Stupid.